 Factual overview and nature of the claim

-Mesa alleges that the Government of Ontario acted in an arbitrary and discriminatory manner with respect to the awarding of power purchase agreements under its Feed-in Tariff program (the “FIT Program”) for renewable energy.
-In particular, the Claimant asserts that Ontario’s FIT Program imposes impermissible domestic content requirements, and that irregularities in decision-making with respect to the evaluation and awarding of FIT and other renewable energy procurement contracts resulted in discrimination against Mesa.
-It also alleges that Ontario imposed sudden and discriminatory changes to the established scheme for renewable energy which constituted arbitrary and unfair treatment, and ultimately prevented the Claimant from developing four wind power projects.
-The Claimant seeks $657,683,000 CAD in damages.
+Mesa alleged that the Government of Ontario acted in an arbitrary and discriminatory manner with respect to the awarding of power purchase agreements under its Feed-in Tariff program (the “FIT Program”) for renewable energy.
+In particular, the Claimant asserted that Ontario’s FIT Program imposes impermissible domestic content requirements, and that irregularities in decision-making with respect to the evaluation and awarding of FIT and other renewable energy procurement contracts resulted in discrimination against Mesa.
+It also alleged that Ontario imposed sudden and discriminatory changes to the established scheme for renewable energy, which constituted arbitrary and unfair treatment, and ultimately prevented the Claimant from developing four wind power projects.
+The Claimant sought $657,683,000 CAD in damages.

 Canada argued that Mesa’s claims were beyond the jurisdiction of the Tribunal and were wholly without merit as a matter of fact and law.
 In particular, Canada argued:

 - that the Tribunal was without jurisdiction to consider Mesa’s allegations to the extent that they related to acts of the Ontario Power Authority, as such acts were not covered by the obligations in Chapter 11 of NAFTA.

 - how the Claimant’s allegations with respect to a breach of Articles 1102, 1103 and 1106 were excluded because of Article 1108 which makes clear that such obligations do not apply with respect to procurement programs such as the FIT Program.

 - that the Claimant’s allegations of a breach of Articles 1102, 1103 and 1105 were without merit.